Gen Bajwa was given 'lucrative offer' in March amidst political turmoil in Pakistan: Army | Law-Order

 The ISI is Pakistan's powerful spy agency.
 In 1950, it was officially given the task of safeguarding Pakistani interests and national security, inside and outside the country.

-At the outset of the press conference, Military spokesperson Maj Gen Babar Iftikhar said the purpose of the media interaction was to shed light on the killing of journalist Sharif and the circumstances surrounding it.
+At the outset of the press conference, Maj Gen Iftikhar said the purpose of the media interaction was to shed light on the killing of journalist Sharif and the circumstances surrounding it.

 He said Prime Minister Shehbaz Sharif was informed of the sensitivity of today’s press conference.